cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 # 📋 Forms

-Forms are Particular Tools to ask information to the user using the conversation provided!
+Forms are Particular Tools useful to collect users' information during the given conversation!

 ## How the Forms work

-Imagine a scenario where you need to create a Order system for a pizzeria, using only the conversation of the user.
-The user must provide 3 informations:
+Imagine a scenario where you need to create an Order system for a pizzeria, using only the conversation of the user.
+The user must provide 3 information:

 1. Type of pizza, must be a string in a restrictive set
 2. Phone number, must be 10 numbers long and restrictive to a specific dialling code
 3. Address, must be a valid address of "Milano"

-How can i resolve this problem?
-Well, this type of information are **very specific**, needs **validators** (Phone numbers can be of different structure based on the country, the pizzeria has a well-defined list of pizza, you can deliver only in a certain area of the city) and **can be provided in different orders** (One user can tell the address before telling type of pizza!).
+How can I resolve this problem?
+Well, these type of information are **very specific**:

+- need **validators** (Phone numbers can be of different structure based on the country, the pizzeria has a menu of pizzas, you can deliver only in a certain area of the city)
+- **can be provided in different orders** (A user can give the address before the type of pizza!).

 This is where the forms comes handy!